Our legal obligation to provide information to government agencies

 Government agencies can request a range of information including a customer's name, address, phone number, email address and date of birth.
 Records of account transaction history, account interactions, IP addresses and digital wallets and any communication received by BTC Markets regarding the account may also be requested.

-BTC Markets accepts a variety of ways to make requests for customer information.
-We accept written requests from government agencies, court orders such as subpoenas and coronial requests which require us to provide customer information.
+BTC Markets will only accept a request for customer information from government agencies via a warrant, or court orders such as subpoenas and coronial requests which require us to provide customer information.

 Under Australian law, the privacy of your personal information is strictly protected.
 To protect your privacy, BTC Markets carefully assesses each request and only discloses customer information if the request is in accordance with the law.
 When responding to lawful requests for customer information from agencies, we aim never to interfere with our customers' legitimate use of our services.